WHAT IF I HAVE NEVER STUDIED BEFORE AND I DON’T KNOW HOW TO WRITE AN ESSAY?

 I DON’T KNOW WHERE TO GET THE INFORMATION FOR MY ASSESSMENTS.
 WHERE DO I START?

 When looking for information always start with the module course manuals.
 The best assessments, however, will always contain information obtained from other reputable sources in addition to the notes.
 Some modules include handouts sent with the material.
 Some information can be sourced directly from the Internet using a search engine such as Google.
-You will also find a list of relevant books and articles in the notes.
-Some of these may be found in the CCS library.
+You will also find a list of relevant books, reputable websites and articles in the Student Study Guide (student learning booklets).
+Some of these resources may be found in the CCS library.

 Others may be found at academic libraries Alternative sources of information include: